9 Tricks to Stretch the Time Between Your Hair Color Appointments

 Switching up your part can make roots look less obvious.
 Rita Hazan, celebrity colorist and owner of Rita Hazan Salon in New York City, recommends flipping hair so it falls in a different direction, or creating a zig-zag part, which helps break up the root area, making re-growth less apparent.

-According to Clairol Color Director James Corbett, an at-home gloss can be used to tone color and add luster.
-“While a gloss won’t change your roots, it will make your hair shiny and pretty,” says Hazan.
-She suggests using her True Color Ultimate Shine Gloss in the shower two to three times a week.
+An at-home gloss can be used to tone color and add luster, according to James Corbett, New York City-based top colorist.
+“While a gloss won’t change your roots, it will make your hair shiny and pretty,” adds Hazan.
+She offers a True Color Ultimate Shine Gloss that you can use in the shower two to three times a week.
 Also try Madison Reed Color Reviving Gloss, a line of sheer tints that rehab faded color (it comes in seven shades, plus a clear gloss).
 Check out these tips for healthier, more attractive hair.

 Use an at-home root color